GMT-ERiSi/score-reader/README2.md

 ## Processing a Single Folder

-If you want to process only a specific folder of screenshots (e.g., just for testing):
+If you want to process only a specific folder of screenshots (e.g., for a season of team games or a batch of pickup games or just for testing):

 1. **Process screenshots from a specific folder**:
    ```bash